 Future based learning in world class spaces

 Arts West reaffirms Arts as an intrinsic part of the New Generation curriculum.
-The new facility drives future-based learning in world class spaces allowing students to expand their learning experience out into the increasingly digitalised and globalised world whilst simultaneously focusing inwards on their education in the Humanities and Social Sciences.
+The building drives future-based learning in world class spaces allowing students to expand their learning experience out into the increasingly digitalised and globalised world whilst simultaneously focusing inwards on their education in the Humanities and Social Sciences.

 The Bachelor of Arts is one of the largest undergraduate degree programs at the University and comprises a large and varied cohort.
 With a diverse and ever increasing student body is it is essential to have an identifiable home for the Faculty of Arts' undergraduate programs.

 Arts West enhances opportunities for our students to contribute to the dynamism of the Arts community and provides both a physical and metaphorical home for our suite of undergraduate programs.
-The redevelopment occupies a central position within the Arts Precinct, encouraging connection and learning between the Faculty of Arts and the University's rich Museums and Collections.
+The building occupies a central position within the Arts Precinct, encouraging connection and learning between the Faculty of Arts and the University's rich Museums and Collections.

 A place to relax on campus

-Students will experience an engaging space in which they can learn and study.
+In the Arts West building, students experience an engaging space in which they can learn and study.
 Both the building and its surrounds offers a range of formal and informal spaces for study, peer-to-peer learning, student enrichment activities and a place to relax on campus.
 The Arts precinct is a place for students to identify with and connect to through the Arts West building.

 Arts West garden space